 - 11. Any three members of the Council may make a complaint to the Chancellor seeking the removal of the Vice-Chancellor from the office of Vice-Chancellor for good cause. - 12.
 If it appears to the Chancellor that the complaint is trivial or invalid or unjustified, he or she may determine that no further action shall be taken upon it. - 13.
 If it appears to the Chancellor, on the evidence presented, that the case alleged could, if proved, constitute good cause for dismissal or removal of the Vice-Chancellor from office, he or she shall direct the University Advocate to prefer a charge or charges to be considered by the University Tribunal.
-Such a charge or charges shall be dealt with in accordance with the provisions made under Chapter III and Chapter V of this Statute the Schedule to Statute C21, provided that the Chancellor shall perform any duty and exercise any power there assigned to the Vice-Chancellor.
+Such a charge or charges shall be dealt with in accordance with the provisions made under Chapter III and Chapter V of the Schedule to Statute C, provided that the Chancellor shall perform any duty and exercise any power there assigned to the Vice-Chancellor. - 14.
+For the purpose of the removal of the Vice-Chancellor for incapacity on medical grounds, the provisions made under Chapters IV and V of the Schedule to Statute C, shall have effect, provided that the Chancellor shall perform any duty or exercise any power there assigned to the Vice-Chancellor.